Talkie: The $13B Vintage Language Model That’s Changing AI Conversations

 **Q: What are the benefits of using the Talkie language model?**

-A: Talkie offers a vintage-inspired approach that enhances natural language processing by providing dependable and explainable AI communication.
-This can lead to improved user satisfaction in fields like healthcare.
+A: Talkie offers a vintage-inspired approach that enhances natural language processing by making AI communication more reliable and explainable.
+This is especially beneficial in sectors like healthcare where clarity is crucial.